 2. Yoga may improve certain health conditions

-According to WedMD, yoga is a great activity for people with diabetes, high blood pressure, arthritis, or heart disease.
+According to WedMD, yoga is a great activity for people with diabetes, high blood pressure, high cholesterol, arthritis, or heart disease.
 It gives you strength, flexibility, and mind-body awareness.
-It’s been known to improve immune system function, and even lower cholesterol and triglyceride levels.
+It’s been known to lower blood pressure and slow the heart rate, improve immune system function, and even lower cholesterol and triglyceride levels.
 That’s not to say that you should substitute yoga for medical treatment, but it’s worth talking to your doctor to see if yoga could help treat a health problem.

 3. Yoga can help relieve stress and anxiety

 Harrison credits yoga with helping her overcome crippling anxiety attacks.
 She says she was suffering from nearly daily anxiety attacks when a doctor suggested that—in addition to prescribed medication—she try yoga.
 “Part of being in an anxiety attack is you feel like you’re out of control and you can’t get ahold of your breath” she explained.
 “I went to yoga, and through that, learned how to control my breath.
 In learning to control my breath, I was able to control my attacks.”